 Brenda Aranda, Ph.D is a Licensed Clinical Psychologist at DBT Arizona.
-Dr. Aranda is also currently an Assistant professor at University of Arizona College of Medicine- Phoenix, and an Adjunct Professor at Arizona State University (ASU).
-Dr. Aranda received her postdoctoral training at Harbor University of California Los Angeles (UCLA) Medical Center and Pre-doctoral training at University of Southern California (USC) Medical School/ Children’s Hospital Los Angeles (CHLA).
-She has also co-authored and published numerous peer reviewed journal articles and chapters.
+Dr. Aranda is also currently an Assistant professor at the University of Arizona College of Medicine-Phoenix, and an Adjunct Professor at Arizona State University (ASU) & an adjunct professor at Midwestern University.
+Dr. Aranda received her postdoctoral training at Harbor University of California Los Angeles (UCLA) Medical Center and Pre-doctoral training at the University of Southern California (USC) Medical School/ Children’s Hospital Los Angeles (CHLA).
+She has also co-authored and published numerous peer-reviewed journal articles and chapters.

 Latoya Smart, Ph.D. is a licensed Clinical Psychologist at DBT Arizona.
 Dr. Smart is an assistant professor at Prairie View A&M University, Texas A&M International University, and Grand Canyon University.
 Dr. Smart provides services for children, adolescents, and young adults (ages 18-25).
 She also provides individual as well as group therapy.
 Additionally, Dr. Smart is trained in psychological assessment.

 Betsy Varkey, PhD is a post-doctoral trainee at DBT Arizona.
 She completed her doctoral training in Clinical and Industrial-Organizational Psychology.
 Dr. Varkey completed her predoctoral internship at Harmonium, Inc in San Diego conducting individual, family and group therapy with clients of all ages and diverse backgrounds and with a wide range of presenting issues.